 Instead from time to time outside of their mass consumer models they have tried to think slightly out of the box.
 The SA5000 was a case in point in terms of look and feel and for many the SA5000 was and still is a fantastic and very articulate headphone.

-However these experiments seem to be fleeting, as if almost to test the market with what will stick and then move on to the next if it does not.
-And so is the case with the Sony PFR-V1, launched in 2008 and promptly discontinued last year, the PFR-V1 looks ugly and awkward, but after spending sometime with it, its one heck of a sweet sounding ugly duckling.
+However, these experiments seem to be fleeting, as if almost to test the market with what will stick and then move on to the next if it does not.
+And so is the case with the Sony PFR-V1, launched in 2008 and promptly discontinued last year, the PFR-V1 looks ugly and awkward, but after spending some time with it, it’s one heck of a sweet-sounding ugly duckling.

-Now the basic premise of the PFR-V1 is that in fact they are not headphones as you know them with the cup covering your ear and projecting air down your ear canal.
+Now the basic premise of the PFR-V1 is that in fact, they are not headphones as you know them with the cup covering your ear and projecting air down your ear canal.
 They are not electrostatic in that sense either having a very clear diaphragm dynamic speaker-type setup.

 Got it?
 No not me either until I put them on.
 I simply had no idea what to expect and 50 hours later I still am putting them on with no idea what to expect.

-If you can read Japanese all the better but I think you get the idea from the picture above – nothing goes down your ear canal or sits on your ear, sound is delivered to the entire ear and not just down the canal which in theory is supposed to be superior to just throwing it at your skull.
+If you can read Japanese all the better but I think you get the idea from the picture above – nothing goes down your ear canal or sits on your ear, sound is delivered to the entire ear and not just down the canal which in theory is supposed to be superior to just throw it at your skull.

-So lets try and do the numbers game first:
+So let’s try and do the numbers game first: